5outh/abstract-nonsense/posts/2017-02-22-environment-variables.md

 This code was adapted from
 [a comment on reddit](https://www.reddit.com/r/haskell/comments/3bckm7/envy_an_environmentally_friendly_way_to_deal_with/csl3nqa/) (credit to u/Tekmo).

-I honestly think this mini-library is "good enough" for a lot of applications.
-One major drawback is that it doesn't report missing or improperly formatted environment variables.
-That functionality can be added in a relatively straightforward way, however, with a `MonadThrow` constraint.
+I think this mini-library is "good enough" for a lot of applications.
+One major drawback is that it doesn't report missing or improperly formatted environment variables - functionality can be added in a relatively straightforward way, however, with a `MonadThrow` constraint.
-This is the simplest thing that does the job well, which is exactly what the Haskell Bits are supposed to be about, so we'll continue on this path.
+This is the simplest thing that does the job well, though, so we'll run with it.

 For my example application, I want to be able to pull configuration information from a set of environment variables.